AdaCore/gnatstudio/docs/users_guide/vcs.rst

 .. image:: vcs-perspective.png

-To display all pertinent information on your files, GPS uses multiple views, as described below.
+To display all pertinent information on your files, GNAT Studio uses multiple views, as described below.
 Although you can open any of them whenever you want, via the :menuselection:`View` or :menuselection:`VCS` menus, the most convenient is to select the VCS perspective.

 This perspective was created to show all VCS related views, and hide unrelated views.
-As for all GPS perspectives, you can modify the way it looks, which views are displayed,... simply by opening new views or moving them around while this perspective is selected.
+As for all GNAT Studio perspectives, you can modify the way it looks, which views are displayed,... simply by opening new views or moving them around while this perspective is selected.